How we'll support you

 For children in care and care experienced young people to be safe.
 For stability in their home lives, relationships and education or work.

-To prepare children in care and care experienced young people for adulthood living.
+To prepare children in care and care experienced young people for living as adults.

 To prepare care experienced young people for adulthood living.